JimmyCN1/sauvageByDiorProductPage/README.md

 # Product Landing Page

-### This is an example product landing page for the cologne Suavage
+### This is an example product landing page for the cologne Sauvage

 #### Credits: Jimmy Njoku